Studying the Greek World

 Dissertation in Classics

-In this module you will be able to carry out an in-depth investigation of a chosen area, to be agreed with your supervisor in advance.
+The dissertation is your opportunity to carry out an in-depth investigation of a chosen area, to be agreed with a supervisor in advance.
 You will use the skills that your degree has equipped you with thus far to plan, research and complete a 10,000-word essay.
-There will be a mix of contact to achieve this including one-to-one tutorials with a supervisor, workshops and lectures.
+There will be a mix of contact to achieve this, including workshops, lectures and one-to-one tutorials.

 Encounters with the Supernatural: Religion, Magic and the Greeks